The short answer

 What is Aeredium in one sentence?

-Aeredium is a TEE-attested Layer 1 blockchain built as the trust layer for stablecoins, real-world assets, institutional settlement, and DeFi across 13 chains, with no human validators, no bridges, and ZK-STARK proofs anchored to Bitcoin.
+Aeredium is a TEE-attested Layer 1 blockchain built as the trust layer for stablecoins, real-world assets, institutional settlement, and DeFi across 10 confirmed chains, with no human validators, no bridges, and AES-256-GCM protocol-level encryption.

 What is AER?